romelbonnie/math-problem-generator/README.md

 - Save the submission to `math_problem_submissions` table
 - Return the feedback and correctness to the frontend

+#### GET /api/math-problem/[sessionId] (Get Problem)

+- Retrieve an existing problem by session ID
+- Used for the "Continue Answering" feature

+#### POST /api/math-problem/reveal (Reveal Answer)

+- Generate AI explanation for the correct answer
+- Save as a special submission with `is_revealed: true`
+- Used when users choose to reveal the answer instead of solving

+#### POST /api/math-problem/history (Get History)

+- Retrieve problem history with all submissions
+- Supports multiple submissions per problem
+- Returns detailed submission data including reveal status

 ### 3. Requirements Checklist

-- [ ] AI generates appropriate Primary 5 level math problems
+- [x] AI generates appropriate Primary 5 level math problems
-- [ ] Problems and answers are saved to Supabase
+- [x] Problems and answers are saved to Supabase
-- [ ] User submissions are saved with feedback
+- [x] User submissions are saved with feedback
-- [ ] AI generates helpful, personalized feedback
+- [x] AI generates helpful, personalized feedback
-- [ ] UI is clean and mobile-responsive
+- [x] UI is clean and mobile-responsive
-- [ ] Error handling for API failures
+- [x] Error handling for API failures
-- [ ] Loading states during API calls
+- [x] Loading states during API calls

 ## Deployment